David Harris (advocate): American Jewish Committee

-In 2008, Harris was the first American Jewish leader to speak at the World Economic Forum in Davos at a plenary session entitled, "Faith and Modernization".
+In 2008, Harris spoke at the World Economic Forum in Davos at a plenary session entitled, "Faith and Modernization."

-He retired in 2022, replaced by Florida Congressman Ted Deutch.
+He retired in October 2022, replaced by Florida Congressman Ted Deutch.

 Affiliations

 David Harris is a member of the Council on Foreign Relations.
-In 2000–2002, he was a visiting scholar at the Johns Hopkins University School of Advanced International Studies.
-In 2003, he was awarded an honorary doctorate by Hebrew Union College.
-From 2009-2011, he served as a Senior Associate at Oxford University (St. Antony’s College).
+From 2000 to 2002, he was a visiting scholar at the Johns Hopkins University School of Advanced International Studies.

+From 2009 to 2011, he was a Senior Associate at Oxford University (St. Antony's College).